Private Three Day Tour of Normandy

 Interested in a private tour?

 Your next stop in our private 3 Day Normandy Tour can be Rouen, the capital of Upper Normandy.
-Few cities offer as much history as it does, and a walk through its Old Town is one steeped in events of the Roman Conquest, the Middle Ages, Viking settlement, and the Hundred Years War.
-We can take you to the spot where the life of Joan of Arc was brought to a cruel end.
-You will also visit the Cathedral which Monet painted countless times, and we can stop for lunch in the historic Place du Vieux Marche, the Old Market Plaza, where there is a wide variety of dining establishments from which you can choose, including La Couronne, allegedly the oldest inn in France (1345 !), where Julia Child had a meal that transformed her life, and French cuisine as it is now known in North America.
+Few cities offer as much history as it does, and a walk through its Old Town is one steeped in events of the Roman Conquest, the Middle Ages, Viking settlements, and the Hundred Years War.
+We can take you to the spot where the life of Joan of Arc was brought to its cruel end.
+You will also visit the Cathedral which Monet painted countless times, and we can stop for lunch in the historic Place du Vieux Marche, the Old Market Plaza, where there is a wide variety of dining establishments from which you can choose, including Côté Gill, an excellent and simple bistro, or the historic La Couronne, reputed to be the oldest inn in France (since 1345!), where Julia Child had a meal that transformed her life, and French cuisine as it is now known in North America.

-Our private tour of 3 Day Normandy Tour might then continue on to Honfleur, one of the loveliest fishing ports in the world, as well as one of the most picturesque.
-You will enjoy a promenade around the Old Port and be charmed by its quaint Ste.
+Our private 3 Day Normandy Tour might then continue on to Honfleur, one of the loveliest fishing villages in the world, now a town and a very picturesque one.
+You can enjoy a stroll around the Old Port and be charmed by its quaint Ste.
 Catherine church, built to celebrate the end of the Hundred Year’s War in the 15th century.
 You may also wish to visit the Eugène Boudin Museum, named after Monet’s mentor.

-Of course, there are other sites that can be substituted in place of Rouen: consider the romantic ruins of Richard the Lion Heart’s fortress castle, Château Gaillard, in Les Andelys and the charming rustic Norman village, Lyons la Forêt.
-Instead of Honfleur, you might wish to see the beautiful resort of Étretat, especially if you have opted for Château Gaillard and Lyons la Forêt.
-Another option is the beautiful Château Champ de Bataille and its gardens (Wednesday to Sunday from the first of April to the end of October).
+Of course, there are other sites that can be substituted in place of Rouen: consider the romantic ruins of Richard the Lion Heart’s fortress castle, Château Gaillard, in Les Andelys, and the charming rustic Norman village, Lyons la Forêt.
+Instead of Honfleur, you might wish to see the dramatic cliffs of Étretat, especially if you have opted for Château Gaillard and Lyons la Forêt.
+Another option is the beautiful Château Champ de Bataille and its gardens (Saturdays and Sundays from the first of April to the end of November).

 For your overnight stay in Normandy, Paris Luxury Tours has many favorites to propose: the five star Château La Chenevière, situated in the countryside in a beautiful arboretum near Port en Bessin Huppain, is one of our favorite hotels in all of France.
 You are likely to remember its superb cuisine, bountiful breakfasts and peaceful setting.
-A four star hotel that is more modest, but quite beautiful, is Château de Bellefontaine on the edge of Bayeux.
-For something simple but practical, consider the three star Churchill Hotel in the center of Bayeux, a short walk from many nice dining establishments, such as Le P’tit Bistro and l’Alchimie.
+For a four star hotel that is more modest, but quite beautiful, consider the Château de Sully, located a 10-minute drive north of Bayeux.
+For something simple but practical, consider the three star Domaine de Bayeux near the center of Bayeux, a short walk from many nice dining establishments, such as L’Angle St. Laurent and l’Alchimie.

 There are several very rewarding dining establishments near Mont Saint Michel that are practitioners of cuisine that is wholly derived from local organic produce that is in season.
 The results are astonishing, and we are consistently reminded of it by the silence that always descends on the table as clients tuck into and appreciate what they have been served.
-Our favorite is the Auberge du Terroir in Servon, closely followed by le Gué du Holme in St. Quentin sur le Homme and the Auberge de Selune in Ducey.
+Our favourite is the Gué du Holme in St. Quentin sur le Homme.
+We are also partial to the Manoir de la Roche Torin.
 We feel that experiencing superb regional Norman cuisine is a vital part of your tour experience, and urge you to take time to enjoy a meal at one of these remarkable establishments.

 An alternative to the tour of